Computer Science

 Waitlist

-C S -003A-04W
+C S 3B

 INTERMEDIATE SOFTWARE DESIGN IN PYTHON

-4.5 Units
+4.5 units

 - Description: Systematic treatment of intermediate concepts in computer science through the study of Python object-oriented programming (OOP).
 Coding topics include Python sequences, user-defined classes and interfaces, modules, packages, collection classes, threads, lambda expressions, list comprehensions, regular expressions and multi-dimensional arrays.
-Concept topics include OOP project design, recursion, inheritance, polymorphism, functional programming, linked-lists, FIFOs, LIFOs, event-driven parsing, exceptions and guarded code.
+Concept topics include OOP project design, recursion, inheritance, polymorphism, functional programming, linked-lists, FIFOs, LIFOs, event-driven parsing, exceptions, and guarded code.

 - Prerequisite: C S 3A.

-- Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249.
+- Advisory: Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week, 2 hours lab per week.
-(72 hours total per quarter.)
+72 hours total per quarter.

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: